-Tower Status: Original
+Tower Status: Surviving

-Japan's 12 Original Castle Towers
+Japan's 12 Surviving Castle Towers

 Of the hundreds of castles that once stood across Japan, only twelve retain their original wooden keeps — structures that have survived wars, fires, earthquakes, and the deliberate dismantling that followed the Meiji Restoration.
 When you climb the stairs of Himeji, Matsumoto, or Hikone, you are standing inside the same timber framework that samurai walked through four centuries ago.
 No reconstruction, no replica: these are the real thing.
 Each of the twelve carries a designation as a National Important Cultural Property, and five — Himeji, Matsumoto, Inuyama, Matsue, and Hikone — hold the highest honour of National Treasure status.